All Episodes

 Here's another suggestion from some of the brightest conservative minds inside the beltway throughout the country.

-Just go to Askheritage.org.
+Just go to askheritage.org.

-My friends, there's strength and Numbers.
+My friends, there's strength in numbers.

-Heritage membership is growing fast, and this month you get the Patriot Guide on top of all the information, not to mention supporting all of their work in Washington.
+And this month you get the Patriot Guide on top of all the information, not to mention supporting all of their work in Washington.

-That's AskHeritage.org.
+That's askheritage.org.

 And speaking of optimism, that's where you'll also find it.